 Finally, go back to the first step and measure your KPIs.
-Check and see how your ads are performing and how you are measuring up to the goals you set for your campaign.
+Check and see how your ads are performing and how you measure up to the goals you set for your campaign.

 Test, Optimize, Repeat

-Advertising is never one and one.
-Rather, it is a rinse-and-repeat process.
+Advertising is never one-and-done.
+Instead, it is a rinse-and-repeat process.
 You can test, make adjustments, and run new ads all the time.
 The beauty of digital advertising vs. traditional advertising is the ability to make quick changes.
 It’s much easier than changing a whole billboard!

 Finally, take advantage of retargeting.
-Once your target audience visits your website or clicks on an ad, you can retarget them with an even more specific ad based on that interaction to encourage them to visit you again and complete the desired action.
+Once your target audience visits your website or clicks on an ad, you can retarget your audience with an even more specific ad based on that interaction to encourage them to visit you again and complete the desired action.

 Native Advertising with SEO Design Chicago

 When it comes down to it, native advertising beats out traditional advertising.
-Contact SEO Design Chicago toady to create your own native ads campaign.
-Native advertising is a complicated process that is best left to the experts.
+Contact SEO Design Chicago today to create your native ads campaign.
+Leave native advertising to the experts.
 Our digital advertising team is ready to help you create a campaign.
 Native ads can work for nearly any kind of business, brand, or company.